mutt0-ds/mutt0-ds.github.io/content/books/come-trattare-gli-altri-e-farseli-amici.md

 summary: 'Always give others the impression that they are important'
 showInHome: false
 ---
 An old-fashioned book that can feel quite 'materialistic,' at times almost manipulative.
 Aimed at salespeople and anyone who needs to be persuasive, yet still very useful.

-I summarize its key points:
+## Notes

 - Do not condemn and do not criticize; take the other person's point of view
 - Appreciate the people you spend time with honestly and sincerely; show gratitude